Sardinians: Geographical distribution

-Most Sardinians are native to the island but a sizable number of people have settled outside Sardinia: it had been estimated that, between 1955 and 1971, 308,000 Sardinians emigrated to the Italian mainland.
+Most Sardinians are native to the island but a sizable number have settled outside Sardinia: it is estimated that between 1955 and 1971, 308,000 Sardinians emigrated to the Italian mainland.
 Sizable Sardinian communities are located in Piedmont, Liguria, Lombardy, Tuscany and Latium.

-Sardinians and their descendants are also numerous in Germany, France, Belgium, Switzerland and the USA (part of the Italian-American community).
-Almost all the Sardinians migrating to the Americas settled down in the Southern part of the continent, especially in Argentina (between 1900 and 1913 about 12,000 Sardinians lived in Buenos Aires and neighbourhoods) and Uruguay (in Montevideo in the 1870s lived 12,500 Sardinians).
+Sardinians and their descendants are also numerous in Germany, France, Belgium, Switzerland and the United States (part of the broader Italian-American community).
+Almost all the Sardinians migrating to the Americas settled the Southern part of the continent, especially Argentina (between 1900 and 1913 about 12,000 Sardinians lived in Buenos Aires) and Uruguay (in Montevideo in the 1870s lived 12,500 Sardinians).
 Between 1876 and 1903, 92% of the Sardinians that moved towards the Americas settled in Brazil.
 Between 1876 and 1925 34,190 Sardinians migrated to Africa, in particular towards the then French Algeria and Tunisia.
 Small communities with Sardinians ancestors, about 5000 people, are also found in Brazil (mostly in the cities of Belo Horizonte, Rio de Janeiro and São Paulo), the UK, and Australia.

 The Region of Sardinia keeps a register of overseas Sardinians who have managed to set up, in the Italian mainland and the rest of the world, a number of cultural associations: these are meant to provide the people of Sardinian descent, or those with an interest on Sardinian culture, an opportunity to enjoy a wide range of activities.
 As of 2012, there are 145 clubs registered on it.